 Diagnostics Menu Menu Item Description Key On Indicates whether the ignition key is on or off.
-Traction Indicates whether the traction bail is engaged or disengaged.
+PBrake Latch Indicates whether the parking-brake latch is on or off.
+EZ Turn Indicates whether the EZ-Turn circuit is open or closed.
+Traction Indicates whether the traction lever is on or off.
+Reel Enable Indicates whether the reel is engaged or not.
 Throttle Indicates the throttle control setting in Volts (used to calculate the target rpm).
-Bail Indicates the bail control settings in Volts.
 Target rpm Lists the desired motor rpm as indicated by the speed control setting.
 Motor rpm Lists the actual motor rpm.
 12V Supply Lists the sensor supply voltage #1 of the controller.
 5V Supply Lists the sensor supply voltage #2 of the controller.
 CAN Bus Lists the machine communication bus status.